cortexrd/Knack-Toolkit-Library/README.md

 To use this mode, you have two options:

 1. Use the default, basic, ready-to-use setup [here](#no-time-to-read-all-this-now---how-about-a-quick-tryout)
 2. If you want to customize the KTL’s behavior or disable some features, edit a copy of the [KTL_KnackApp.js](https://github.com/cortexrd/Knack-Toolkit-Library/blob/master/KTL_KnackApp.js) file and paste that code in the Javascript pane, after the Loader.
-[Follow the procedure here](#editing-the-ktl_knackapp-file).
+[See Editing the KTL_KnackApp file](#editing-the-ktl_knackapp-file).

 \*Note about **KTL_KnackApp.js**: throughout the document, we will refer to this file name as the “app code”, but you can substitute it to anything that would better match your app’s name.
 As long as you modify the merge utility files accordingly, if you are planning to use it.
 See the **-filename** parameter in the batch file.